John W. Goff: New York Supreme Court

 In 1906, Goff was elected to the (trial-level) New York Supreme Court on a fusion ticket nominated by Democrats and William Randolph Hearst's Independence League.
 Goff remained on the bench until the end of 1918 when he reached the constitutional age limit.

 In October 1912, Goff presided over the first trial of Charles Becker, a police lieutenant charged with arranging the murder of a gambler named Herman Rosenthal.
 The trial was notable for the extreme speed at which Goff ran the proceedings, which lasted about two weeks.
 Becker was found guilty, but the verdict was later reversed on the grounds that Goff had heavily favored the prosecution.
 In a 6 to 1 ruling, The Court of Appeals charged that "haste seemed to become the essence of the trial."
 Goff was also reprimanded for repeatedly denying the defense's requests for adjournment.
 When Becker received a re-trial, he was found guilty again.

+In 1916 Goff helped form the Irish Race Convention which had 2300 delegates.
+The Convention created the Friends of Irish Freedom organization with the stated objective of "to encourage and assist any movement that will tend to bring about the national independence of Ireland."

 In retirement, Goff lived on a farm in upstate New York, where he raised herons.